alexeygrigorev/mlwiki.org/index.php/One-Sample_t-test.md

 ---
-title: "One-Sample t-test"
 layout: default
 permalink: /index.php/One-Sample_t-test
+tags:
+- r
+- statistical-tests
+- statistics
+- t-test
+title: One-Sample t-test
 ---

-# One-Sample t-test

 ## [One-Sample $t$-test](One-Sample_t-test)
 This is a [t-test](t-test) for one variable
 - it can be used to calculate a [Confidence Interval](Confidence_Intervals) for the true mean $\mu$